LitoMore/litomore.me/content/posts/2025-01-01-github-wrapped-2024.md

 The winner is ... [simple-icons/simple-icons#12312](https://github.com/simple-icons/simple-icons/pull/12312)!
 You ask me why?
 It's ePBF!
 Do you even code?

+### More Awards

+There are more awards is on the way.
+I will update this post these days.

 <!--

 ### Best Sponsorship Award